SystemsApproach/ops/intro.rst

   * **Continuous Integration / Continuous Deployment (CI/CD):** An
     approach to Lifecycle Management in which the path from development (producing new functionality) to testing, integration, and ultimately deployment is an automated pipeline.
-Typically implies continuously making small incremental changes rather than performing large disruptive upgrades.
+CI/CD typically implies continuously making small incremental changes rather than performing large disruptive upgrades.

   * **DevOps:** An engineering discipline (usually implied by CI/CD) that balances feature velocity against system stability.
-It is a practice typically associated with container-based (also known as *cloud native*) systems, and typified by *Site Reliability Engineering (SRE)* practiced by cloud providers like Google.
+It is a practice typically associated with container-based (also known as *cloud native*) systems, as typified by *Site Reliability Engineering (SRE)* practiced by cloud providers like Google.

   * **In-Service Software Upgrade (ISSU):** A requirement that a component continue running during the deployment of an upgrade, with minimal disruption to the service delivered to end-users.
-Generally implies the ability to incrementally roll-out (and roll-back) an upgrade, but is specifically a requirement on individual components (as opposed to the underlying platform used to manage a set of components).
+ISSU generally implies the ability to incrementally roll-out (and roll-back) an upgrade, but is specifically a requirement on individual components (as opposed to the underlying platform used to manage a set of components).

 * **Monitoring & Logging:** Collecting data from system components to aid in management decisions.
 This includes diagnosing faults, tuning